Ventura County CA- Child Welfare Clinical Team’s Professional Development Project

 HOW TO MEASURE A RELATIONSHIP

-Dr. Stroud has developed a training curriculum to introduce participants to the use of her well received and highly respected text ‘How to Measure a Relationship: A practical approach to dyadic interventions” This training has been provided to a variety of infant mental health professionals.
+Dr. Stroud has developed a training curriculum to introduce participants to the use of her well received and highly respected text ‘How to Measure a Relationship: A practical approach to dyadic interventions” This training has been provided to a variety of infant mental health professionals including early intervention (part c) providers, early care and education, mental health, and more.
 When examining optimal relationships for developmental success, Dr. Stroud introduces participants to the psychological tasks of childhood, which outline the functional activities of early development.
+These functional task of childhood are the foundational elements of social emotional success and relational health.
 Absence or impairment in these basic and required early developmental tasks would constitute medical necessity, an area in which some providers struggle to operationalize.
-Specifically, participants are directed in the use of “the Causal Rubric” a clinical decision tree that allows providers to design interventions from a place of understanding the child’s developmental needs, relationship needs, and/or environmental stressors that may impact relationship success.
+Specifically, participants are directed in the use of “the Causal Rubric” a clinical decision tree that allows providers to design interventions from a place of understanding the child’s developmental needs, relationship needs, and/or environmental stressors that may impact life success.
 How to Measure a Relationships allows providers to target interventions toward the causes of the challenge and not the behavior itself.
 By addressing the causal nature of the problem and increasing protective factors within the family system, a fundamental shift in the dynamic nature of the caregiving relationship can take place.
 How to Measure a Relationship, provides a valuable tool to assess dyads, establish medical necessity, outline dyadic goals and describe relationship focused interventions.

 REFLECTIVE PRACTICE AND REFLECTIVE SUPERVISION TRAINING: